artenlf/react-typescript-studies/README.md

 Lesson 11: we've created our first useState function and learned about its syntax, using an Array composed by first an index as an State and then a function as a setState.

 Lesson 12: we've created our first useState in Class component and learned about syntax e scope issues using Class components.
 Whenever we are triggering some event using Classes, we have to hard bind the this value to a function using bind(this) method.
 It's an old issue with JavaScript and the main reason why the community shifted to Function components.

+Lesson 13: We learned how TypeScript can be useful.
+We've created an interface to describe complex types and we've used props with state to handle state changes on multiple components.